4 Mile & 10 Mile Start @ 12 Noon; 2 Mile Starts @ 2pm!

 Yes, for insurance and liability purposes every participant running or walking the course must sign up and have a race bib to be on the course and participate in the events.

 Yes, your child can sign up to run with a school or youth group team up until Friday before the event weekend.
-After that they still qualify for the special price for kids entry fee, but will not be part of the team scoring.
+After that they still qualify for the special kid entry fee price, but will not be part of the team scoring.

 Foggy Bottom Milk Run